chizzletaz/BakeAndBinge/Testing.md

 - The navbar has a link to the shop page.
 ![shop link image](https://github.com/chizzletaz/BakeAndBinge/blob/master/README/images/shop-link.png)
 - This page has cards with info on baking tools.
+- When the user clicks the three dots icon on the right, they get more information about the product.
 - When the user clicks the ‘buy now’ button, they are redirected to an external page where they can buy the item.
 ![buy now image](https://github.com/chizzletaz/BakeAndBinge/blob/master/README/images/buy-now.png)